AdobeDocs/campaign-classic.en/help/reporting/using/delivery-reports.md

 ![](assets/s_ncs_user_url_report.png)

-You can configure the contents of this report by selecting: the score chart to be displayed, the time filter (since the action launch, over the first 6 hours following launch, etc.) and the data display mode (by label, by URL, by category - for more on this, refer to [this page](../../delivery/using/monitoring-interface.md)).
+You can configure the contents of this report by selecting: the score chart to be displayed, the time filter (since the action launch, over the first 6 hours following launch, etc.) and the data display mode (by label, by URL, by category.
 Click **[!UICONTROL Refresh]** to confirm your selection.

 The following rates are displayed in the upper section of the report: